SWORDIntel/ARTIFACTOR/README.md

 Open Claude and say:

 ```
-please zip all these files
+please zip the entire project for me to download
 ```

 You’re done.